Connecticut Offering $1,000 To First 10,000 Unemployed People To Find A Job

 STAMFORD, Conn.
 (CBSNewYork) – Out of work and hesitant to return?

-Connecticut’s governor is offering a $1,000 incentive to get people back to their jobs.READ MORE: Tractor Trailer Overturns, Car Goes Over Embankment Near I-78, Routes 1&9 In Newark
+Connecticut’s governor is offering a $1,000 incentive to get people back to their jobs.READ MORE: New York City Schools Return To All In-Person Learning In September, Mayor De Blasio Says

 With 65,000 positions open statewide, business owners say they need the help.